A festive, heavily spiced, deeply dark, slightly sticky & delicious Vegan Gingerbread Cake, smothered in rivers of orange glaze!

 Optional decorative items

 - Adjust an oven shelf to the lower third of the oven, then preheat to 350 °F (175 °C).
 Grease a 9 to 10 inch Bundt Pan with plenty of vegan butter. (see recipe notes for other pan options)

 - Put the boiling water in a jug or small bowl, and add the molasses.
 Stir really well until it has dissolved completely in the water.
 Add the vanilla to it, stir quickly again, then set aside.

 - Beat the butter with the brown sugar until light and fluffy.
-A stand mixer with a paddle attachment makes it easier but you can do it by hand if you need to.
 It needs at least 5 minutes of beating.
 Scrape down the sides with a spatula as needed.
 Then add the applesauce and beat again to combine.

 - In a large bowl, add the flour, baking soda, baking powder, ginger, cinnamon, cloves, salt and pepper.
 Give them a quick whisk to combine them.

-- Pour/spoon the batter into the prepared pan and get it straight into the oven.
-Bake for around 47 - 50 minutes or until a toothpick inserted into the middle of the cake comes out with just a few sticky crumbs on it but no obviously wet batter and the cake is just starting to come away slightly from the sides and bounces back when pressed gently with a finger.
+- Spoon the batter into the prepared pan and get it straight into the oven without hanging around.
+Bake for about 47 - 50 minutes or until a toothpick inserted into the middle of the cake comes out with just a few sticky crumbs on it but no obviously wet batter and the cake is just starting to come away slightly from the sides and bounces back when pressed gently with a finger.
 This is a large cake and oven times will vary so don't be alarmed if it's not ready at 47-50 minutes.
 Just keep checking every 5 minutes or so.

-- Once the frosting has firmed up a little you can decorate the cake.
-I don't think you can beat some fresh cranberries and rosemary for a simple, but festive, natural look!
+- Once the frosting has firmed up a little (it only takes a few minutes) you can decorate the cake.